zhuolovesmath57/my_website/content/about.md

 I am broadly interested in many areas of math, but I am particularly interested in number theory and topology.

 This is my personal website, where I will record and organize some of my mathematical stuffs.
-I will share my notes, which I hope you find helpful.
-I would also like to share my thoughts on other non-academic things, say, life and music.
+I will share my notes and other writings, which you can access by following the various links on the top of the webpage.
+I hope you will find them useful.
+I would also like to share my thoughts on other non-academic things, say, music.